+Two-unit dwelling - standards.

+(b)

-- (b) Two-unit dwelling standards. - (1) Each two-unit dwelling must be surrounded by a yard. - (2) Dwelling units may be: - (A) On separate floors; or - (B) Attached by a solid wall a minimum of 15 feet in length, or attached by a carport or garage. - (c) Multi-unit dwelling standards. - (1) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted within the Primary Urban Center development plan and Ewa development plan areas; provided that the following requirements are satisfied: - (A) All residential uses and occupancies must be located on consecutive floors that are located above all non-residential uses and occupancies in the multi-family dwelling.
-Non-residential uses and occupancies may not be located on the same floor as residential uses and occupancies.
+- (A) On separate floors; or - (B) Attached by a solid wall a minimum of 15 feet in length, or attached by a carport or garage (see Figure 21-10.3). - (3) Dwelling units may not be connected solely by a covered open area, exterior hallway, or breezeway. - (c) Multi-unit dwelling standards. - (1) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted within the Primary Urban Center development plan and Ewa development plan areas; provided that the following requirements are satisfied: - (A) All residential uses and occupancies must be located on consecutive floors that are located above all nonresidential uses and occupancies in the multi-family dwelling.
 A residential lobby of up to 1,500 square feet of floor area and other necessary points of ingress or egress may be located on the ground floor.
-Twenty percent of the floor area in the multi-unit dwelling (floor area ratio of 0.2) must be dedicated to non-residential uses that are permitted in the underlying zoning district; or - (B) The multi-unit dwelling satisfies the following requirements: - (i) For zoning lots larger than 4 acres, but smaller than 7 acres, a minimum of 10,000 square feet of nonresidential floor area is developed on the lot; - (ii) For zoning lots larger than 7 acres, a minimum of 40,000 square feet of nonresidential floor area is developed on the lot; or - (iii) The zoning lot has a minimum nonresidential floor area ratio of 0.2;
+A building must have at least one nonresidential use; or - (B) The multi-unit dwelling satisfies the following requirements:

+(i) For multi-unit dwellings located on zoning lots larger than 4 acres, but smaller than 7 acres, a minimum of square feet or a floor area ratio of of nonresidential floor area must be developed on the lot;

+(ii) For multi-unit dwellings located on zoning lots larger than า 7 acres, a minimum of square feet or a floor area ra tio of of nonresidential floor area must be developed on the lot; or

+(iii) The zoning lot has a minimum nonresidential floor area ratio of 0.3.